YellowCoder/git-pc/README.md

 ###Git shortcut to automate the commit and push commands

-Sometimes execute the basic git commands is very boring and repetitive so, this shortcut is awesome.
-It will run these commands in this order:
+Sometimes executing basic git commands is much boring and repetitive so, this shortcut will help you a lot.
+It will run these commands in this sequence:

 - `git status`
 - `git commit -am"YOUR_MESSAGE_COMMIT"`